-Did you know that fully 80% of people trust online reviews as much as they would the recommendation of a friend or family member?
-That’s pretty astonishing, given that most reviews are written by complete strangers.
+Did you know 88% of people trust online reviews as much as they would the recommendation from a friend or family member?
+That's pretty astonishing, given that most reviews are written by complete strangers.

 Why Online Reviews Are Good for Business